Efik people: Language

 Ethno-linguistic groups in Nigeria.
 Efik-Ibibio in burgundy at bottom.

 The Efik people speak the Efik language, which is a Benue–Congo language of the Cross River family.
 Due to the peregrinations of Efik traders across the lower Cross River region, The Efik language was regarded as the language of commerce in the Cross River region.
 The Efik language also borrows words from other ethnic groups such as Balondo, Oron, Efut, Okoyong, Efiat and Ekoi (Qua).

 The Efik language was also spoken in several communities in Western Cameroon.
 As of 1877, Alexander Ross reported that thirteen towns in the Cameroon region speak Efik and had an aggregate population of about 22,000.
-Communities within the Calabar metropolis such as Efut, Kiong and Qua also speak and understand the Efik language.
+Communities within the greater Calabar area such as Efut, Kiong, Qua, Biakpan, Umon and many other communities around Biase and Akamkpa also speak and understand the Efik language.
 Due to the support of the missionaries, the Efik language became the language of religion.
 During the colonial era, The Efik language was the only language taught in schools in many parts of the present-day Cross River and Akwa Ibom state.